microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 How we think of lists in HTML is different from how we think of them in our day-to-day life.

-What categories do we normally consider appropriate for lists?
+What kinds of topics do we normally consider as lists?

-- Shopping lists
+* Shopping items
-- Chapter/topic names
+* Chapter/topic names
-- Rosters
+* Rosters

 When creating a page, we may display a collection of elements that are of the same type.
 The most common use for lists in HTML is for navigation links.